sseefried/js-good-parts/README.md

   * represents JavaScript's string, name and number literals directly in Haskell as 'String', 'String' and 'Double' respectively.

-## The data structure ensures no incorrect JS:TGP programs
+## Correct by construction

-This library was designed so that it would be impossible, save for name, string literals to construct an incorrect JS:TGP program.
+This library was designed so that it would be impossible (save for name and string literals) to construct an incorrect JS:TGP program.
 To this end some of the data structures may look like they contain redundancy.

 For instance, consider the 'JSESDelete' constructor which is defined

 ```haskell